 It's critical to assemble your available data and focus on amenities and features in order to drive true value.

-This week’s blog series is by Mark Davis; Sr. Vice President of Operations and CTO at SafeSourcing.
+This week’s blog series is from our Archives at SafeSourcing.

 1. The Data

 The Data – After you have established your goals for your events it’s time to review the data you have available to you in order to get your project off the ground.
 Don’t be disturbed if there isn’t much.
 Having no visibility into how many nights you stay at a specific location can certainly make negotiating rates with that location more difficult but not impossible.
 In many cases companies have rates established with properties and do not even realize it.
 Simply making some phone calls to the hotels near your offices is a simple way to start.
 You might be surprised with what you have in place currently with these properties.
 At the very least a picture of what your accommodation spends as a whole is needed so that the chains and properties know how to provide you with something that is valuable for you and worth their investment.
 Between these phone calls, some internal surveys and some expense statement reviews, extrapolating your spend is entirely possible.